wykzhang/beautifulhugo/README.md

 If you *don't* have the section `[Params.staticman]` in `config.toml`, you *won't* need the section `reCaptcha`  in `staticman.yml`

+### Site Disclaimer

+If you need to put a Disclaimer on your website (e.g. "My views are my own and not my employer's"), you can do so via the following:

+* Uncomment and edit the `disclaimerText` parameter in `config.toml`.
+* If you need to adjust the disclaimer's styling, modify the declarations within the `footer div.disclaimer` selector in `static/css/main.css`.

+> The code for the disclaimer text is in `layouts/partials/footer.html`.
+Moving this code block to another partial file (or relocating it within `footer.html`) will require changes to the css selector in `main.css` as well.

 ### Google Analytics

 To add Google Analytics, simply sign up to [Google Analytics](https://www.google.com/analytics/) to obtain your Google Tracking ID, and add this tracking ID to the `googleAnalytics` parameter in `config.toml`.